Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```
 docker exec -u0 -it "opensearch_ID" curl -X DELETE "https://localhost:9200/workflowexecution?pretty" -k -u admin:StrongShufflePassword321! -v
 ```

+## Workflows are stuck

+If you're on the default setup for shuffle and you start to notice that your workflows are getting stuck, It might be because you're running out of CPU needed to run the workflows.

+To fix this, You will have to move towards setting up shuffle for [production readiness](/docs/configuration#production_readiness) in our configuration documentation.

 ## Disclaimer
 If you are doing this in a production server you will have to comb through the indices and delete them manually with respect to you organisations priorities, old executions and such.